ChryssaNab/BDMS-AUEB/README.md

 # Big Data Management Systems Assignments

-The current project is implemented in the context of the course "Big Data Management Systems" taught by Prof. Chatziantoniou in the
+The current project was implemented in the context of the course "Big Data Management Systems" taught by Prof. Chatziantoniou in the
 Department of Management Science and Technology (AUEB).
-The aim of the project is to familiarize the students with big data management systems such as Hadoop, Redis, Neo4j and Azure Stream Analytics.
+The aim of the project was to familiarize the students with big data management systems such as Hadoop, Redis, Neo4j and Azure Stream Analytics.